Submit manuscript...

 Hypoxia

-Table 1: Variables for assessing Preoperative Clinical State of Patients.
+Table 1 Variables for assessing Preoperative Clinical State of Patients

 Exclusion criteria were coagulopathy, hypovolemia and hypotension, sepsis at the site of injection.
 Comparatively less toxic and better hemodynamic state patients were selected for SAB and relatively unprepared and uncontrolled patients were selected for general anesthesia.
-Pulse Rate, Systolic Blood Pressure (SBP), Mean Arterial Pressure (MAP) and urine output were taken as variables to assess hemodynamic state of patients (Table 2 & 3).
+Pulse Rate, Systolic Blood Pressure (SBP), Mean Arterial Pressure (MAP) and urine output were taken as variables to assess hemodynamic state of patients (Tables 2 & 3).
 In general anesthesia (GA) groups (n=30), patients fulfilled selection criteria and relatively unprepared, uncontrolled patients were taken.
 All patients were administered same general anesthetics less few exceptions.
 In sub arachnoid block groups (SAB) (n=30), patients fulfilled selection criteria and relatively better hemodynamic were taken.
 All patients were administered same local anesthetics less few exceptions.

 Variables